 If you’re an Amazon Prime member, the Prime Video service is included in your subscription.
 Amazon Prime costs $12.99 per month and also includes free shipping on a bunch of products sold by the retailer, Amazon’s Prime Reading service, and more.
 Amazon Prime Video is also available as a standalone service and goes for $8.99 per month.

 HBO’s video streaming service has a lot to offer.
 From the latest hit shows like Chernobyl to older ones like The Sopranos, you will always find something interesting to watch.
 Other great HBO shows worth mentioning include Westworld, Game of Thrones, and Barry.
-There are also a number of upcoming shows to get excited about such as His Dark Materials and The Outsider — check out a few others here.
+There are also a number of upcoming shows to get excited about such as The Nevers and The Undoing — check out a few others here.

 Hulu is home to old and new hit TV series like the Simpsons, Seinfeld, ER, and Futurama.
 There are also a few original shows available, including the popular The Handmaid’s Tale.
 What makes Hulu special is that it releases new episodes of some of the most popular shows around a day or so after they are aired on TV.
 Netflix, on the other hand, generally releases an entire season of a certain show at once, so you have to wait longer to start watching it.